LevelBlue Completes Acquisition of Trustwave to Form the World's Largest Pure-Play MSSP. Learn More

 • In version 8.X: HKEY_LOCAL_MACHINE\SOFTWARE\Trustwave\Secure Email Gateway\Default\Receiver

-Now if an incoming message exceeds the configured message size SEG will return the message "552 Message exceeds fixed maximum message size."
+Now if an incoming message exceeds the configured message size MailMarshal will return the message "552 Message exceeds fixed maximum message size."

 This registry entry sets a limit on the receipt of SMTP and ESMTP messages.

-• If the other server provides an ESMTP SIZE value greater than the limit, SEG will reject the message immediately.
+• If the other server provides an ESMTP SIZE value greater than the limit, MailMarshal will reject the message immediately.

-• SEG will also reject the message if the data actually received exceeds the limit.
+• MailMarshal will also reject the message if the data actually received exceeds the limit.
 This action does not depend on ESMTP.

 • This setting does not have a default value.
 The limit only applies if a value has been entered and committed.